JeffDeCola/hello-go-deploy-gke/README.md

 There is also a script in the /ci folder to build and push in concourse.

-## STEP 4 - DEPLOY
+## STEP 4 - DEPLOY (TO KUBERNETES CLUSTER)

-Deploy your docker image on Dockerhub to your cluster,
+Deploy your docker image on Dockerhub to your cluster you made above (creates a `workload`),

 ```bash
 kubectl run jeffs-web-counter \